 Depending on the type and location of your garage space, an insulated garage door can provide many benefits.
 Homes with attached garages may see the most benefit from insulating the door, but even detached garage spaces can benefit from being insulated, especially in areas with extreme climates.

 1. Increased Energy Efficiency

-An insulated garage door keeps heat from escaping in the winter and prevents hot air from entering your garage in warmer temperatures.
-A moderate temperature inside the garage reduces the amount of energy needed to heat and cool your home.
-The result can be reduced heating and cooling costs since less conditioned air will escape from your home and be needed to maintain a comfortable climate.
+An insulated garage door helps reduce energy loss by keeping heat from escaping in the winter and preventing hot air from entering your garage in warmer temperatures.
+This enhanced climate control and moderate temperature inside the garage reduces the amount of energy needed to heat and cool your home.
+The result can be reduced heating bills and cooling costs since less conditioned air will escape from your home and be needed to maintain a comfortable climate.
 If you have an attached garage, an insulated garage door can help with hot and cold air entering areas of your homes such as hallways, high-traffic areas and rooms above the garage.
 Insulated garage doors minimize the heat loss that happens even while they are closed.

 2. Quieter Operation